aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 To enable Enhanced Monitoring for a clustered database, set the `monitoringInterval` property.
 This value is applied at instance level to all instances in the cluster by default.

 If you want to enable enhanced monitoring at the cluster level, you can set the `enableClusterLevelEnhancedMonitoring` property to `true`.
+Note that you must set `monitoringInterval` when using `enableClusterLevelEnhancedMonitoring`

 ```ts
 declare const vpc: ec2.Vpc;